p2panda/handbook/website/docs/specification/networking/queries.md

 ### Response

-- both `publishEntry` and `nextArgs` return the arguments for encoding and signing the next entry as a response
+- both `publish` and `nextArgs` return the arguments for encoding and signing the next entry as a response

 ```graphql
 type NextEntryArguments {